ebkr/r2modmanPlus/README.md

 - Window resize now persists between launches.
 - Config editor section title backgrounds aren't transparent anymore.
 - Error shown if code export fails.

-### 3.0.15
-- Profile exporting can now be done using codes.
-- Profile imports now use mod version numbers specified in the export.
-- Profile names now allow underscores, hyphens, and periods.
-These characters are not allowed at the start.
-- Manager version number in settings and log.
-- Tools and utilities no longer appear in the Online tab.
-- Other minor fixes.

-### 3.0.14
-- Moved search and sort options to be above the mod list.
-- Profile names are now restricted to letters, numbers, and spaces.
-- Update banner will stop appearing for non-portable versions on/after this version.
-- Deleting the selected profile will no longer be re-created on launch.

-### 3.0.13
-- Common errors now come with suggested actions.
-- Settings screen has been slightly modified to allow more options.
-- Added tool to fix BepInEx preloader issues.
-- Added logging related to game startup.

 ## Regarding Auto Updating
 Updates in r2modman are now handled in the background.
 Leave the manager running for a minute or two, and you'll be notified that an update is ready to install.